opengisci/dsad/_posts/2025-01-23-final-project.md

 Common interaction types include following, liking, reposting/retweeting, and replying.
 Social media users become *nodes* (points) in the network, and their interactions become *edges* (connecting lines).
 From there, all sorts of network characteristics can be visualized and calculated!
+If you want to work on this, by all means...

 ## Bookdown